-Have you bought yourself a Macbook Air, Apple’s lightest, smallest and thinnest laptop?
-If so, here are some accessories you will find that you probably need.
+Have you bought yourself the latest Macbook Air, Apple’s lightest, smallest and thinnest laptop?
+Or maybe you are looking to get a birthday present or graduation gift (click here now) for a loved one who has a Macbook?
+If so, here are some accessories you definitely need to consider!

 A MacBook has no built-in 4G, but you can plug in a wireless 4G dongle via the laptop’s single USB port.
 And these dongles are pretty much essential for getting online when you are away from home.
 One of the best we’ve come across is this little fella, the Huawei Unlocked E3372 LTE/4G 150 Mbps.

 The G-Form Extreme Sleeve is designed specifically for the 11-inch, 13-inch, 15-inch and 15.6-inch laptop user who is on the go.
 The 15.6-inch is also suitable for the 17-inch MacBook.
 The soft, flexible, lightweight, water-resistant Extreme Sleeve laptop case can easily be placed into another bag, backpack, or suitcase and protect your laptop from impact.